awslabs/graphstorm/docs/source/index.rst

 GraphStorm APIs User Guide
 ---------------------------

+The released GraphStorm APIs list the major components that can help users to develop GraphStorm-like GML pipelines, or customize components such as GNN models, training conctrolers for their specific needs.

-For users who wish to customize GraphStorm for their specific needs, follow the :ref:`GraphStorm API Programming Example Notebooks<programming-examples>` to explore GraphStorm APIs, learn how to use GraphStorm APIs to reproduce CLIs pipelines, and then customize GraphStorm components for specific requirements.
-Users can find the details of GraphStorm APIs in the :ref:`API Reference<api-reference>` documentations.
+GraphStorm released a set of Jupter notebooks at :ref:`GraphStorm API Programming Example Notebooks<programming-examples>`.
+By running these notebooks, users can explore GraphStorm APIs, learn how to use GraphStorm APIs to reproduce CLIs pipelines, and then customize GraphStorm components for specific requirements.

+Users can find the comprehensive descriptions of these GraphStorm APIs in the :ref:`API Reference<api-reference>` documentations.
+For unrelease APIs, we encourage users to read their source code.
+If users want to have more APIs formally released, please raise issues at the `GraphStorm GitHub Repository <https://github.com/awslabs/graphstorm/issues>`_.

 Advanced Topics
 ----------------